Ancient Hebrew (Phoenician) characters, with no vowel points,

 Nevertheless, with all the above considerations of the problems with accurately translating ancient Hebrew words into modern ones, we are left now with relying on a belief in a divinely-inspired translation of the Old Testament.
 Such an assignment, however, may be enough to help us successfully navigate through this worldly life.

 [i] If you can’t decipher the passage posted above, it's a version of The Lord's Prayer posted by Bible scholar John E. Remsburg in his work, written in English consonants only, from right to left as the ancient Hebrews would have set it down, beginning with the capital "R" above.
-The Lord's Prayer starts out with "Our Father who art in . . .
+The Lord's Prayer starts out with "Our Father which art in heaven . . ."

 [ii]The Old Documents and the New Bible, An Easy Lesson for the People in Biblical Criticism, New York 1915